 RANGE: 10,800 yards, 5,000 feet effective ceiling

-DETACHMENT: Gun and towing vehicle or gun mounted on truck bed (self-propelled variant) and 7 Gunners.
+DETACHMENT: Gun and towing vehicle or gun mounted on the truck bed (self-propelled variant) and 7 Gunners.